Anatomy/Figure Study References and Resources

 The video below is an archived livestream presentation focusing on ways of learning how to go about the pursuit of better figure drawing, how to approach doing master copies and great references and resources to research.

-Below we have complied a comprehensive of references for you to look into for more info.
+Below we have also some of our free livestreams for your enjoyment and we have complied a comprehensive of references and books for you to look into for more info.

 Leonardo DaVinci (1452 - 1519) Renaissance genius